THE ULTIMATE BICEP WORKOUT GUIDE

 HOW TO DO IT: Choose a challenging weight, hold a dumbbell in each hand and alternate bicep curling, squeezing the biceps at the top of the movement.

-WHAT MAKES IT EFFECTIVE: Because you are alternating, your core doesn’t have to work as hard to stabilize the upward motion of the dumbbells, allowing you to keep increasingly heavy weight under control for progressive overload.
+WHAT MAKES IT EFFECTIVE: Because you are alternating, your core doesn’t have to work as hard to stabilize the upward motion of the dumbbells, allowing you to keep increasingly heavy weight under control for progressive overload to build arm strength and size.

 DUMBBELL WEIGHTED PLYOMETRIC CHIN UP – POWER